salesforce/omakase/readme.md

 ### AST Objects

 POJOs with getters and setters.
-In most cases no validation (validation should be done with plugins intead for greater flexibility).
+In most cases no validation (validation should be done with plugins instead for greater flexibility).

 ### Plugins